SHAHCoinvip/shahcoin/src/minisketch/README.md

 ## Sketches for set reconciliation

 Sketches, as produced by this library, can be seen as "set checksums" with two peculiar properties:
 * Sketches have a predetermined capacity, and when the number of elements in the set is not higher than the capacity, `libminisketch` will always recover the entire set from the sketch.
-A sketch of *b*-bit elements with capacity *c* can be stored in *bc* bits.
+A sketch of *b*-bit elements with capacity *c* can be stored in *bc* shahbits.
 * The sketches of two sets can be combined by adding them (XOR) to obtain a sketch of the [symmetric difference](https://en.wikipedia.org/wiki/Symmetric_difference) between the two sets (*i.e.*, all elements that occur in one but not both input sets).

 This makes them appropriate for a very bandwidth-efficient set reconciliation protocol.
 If Alice and Bob each have a set of elements, and they suspect that the sets largely but not entirely overlap,